 San Francisco AIDS Foundation works to end the HIV epidemic in the city where it began, and eventually everywhere.
 Established in 1982, our mission is the radical reduction of new infections in San Francisco because we refuse to accept HIV as inevitable.
 Through education, advocacy and direct services for prevention and care, we are confronting HIV in communities most vulnerable to the disease.

-Goal 1: Reduce new HIV infections in San Francisco by 50%
+Goal 2.
+Reduce new HIV diagnoses in San Francisco to fewer than 100 per year.

 The best way to fight HIV is to know your status.
 A simple test can determine if you are infected with the virus.

 Our diverse programs help thousands of people every year.
 From testing to prevention to care, our services assist communities where need is greatest.